mbaumer/us_hep_funding/docs/_states/MS.md

 <a name="MS-02"></a>
 [Back to top](#top)
 ## MS-02 -- Rep. Bennie Thompson (D)
+### Committees
+Bennie Thompson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016